 The poaching menace

 Let’s just say that the poaching menace is rampant in most parts of Kenya and Africa.
 This is still the case in The Masai Mara.
 This has drastically reduced the number of black rhinos.
 Stakeholders have embarked on rigorous campaigns to help reverse the poaching menace.
-As a tour company we have been supporting the noble cause through our contributions and Masai Mara Tours.
+As a tour company we have been supporting the noble cause through our contributions and Masai Mara Safaris.

 Diverse bird species